NOW OPEN

 47 Forest Street, Woodend VIC

-Open Wednesdays (weekly) 5:30pm to 8:30pm
+Open every Tuesdays and Wednesdays 5:30pm to 8:30pm

-Our Community-Led Safe Space is a welcoming place where anyone can come to connect, share, and find support from trained peer supporters with lived experience.
-It’s a calm and understanding environment for those who may be feeling overwhelmed, looking for a sense of community, or simply needing a quiet space to reflect.
+Our Community-Led Safe Space is a welcoming, non-clinical environment where anyone can come to connect, share, and find support from trained peer supporters with lived experience of suicide.

-Whether you're seeking a conversation, a listening ear, or just a space to pause, our doors are open.
-There are no referrals or appointments needed—just drop in.
+Whether you're looking for a conversation, a non-judgemental listening ear, or simply a place to pause, our doors are open.

 For all enquiries, kindly contact us at safespace@mrspag.com.au

 We are also welcoming new volunteers.
-If you’d like to support others as a Peer Supporter, apply here.
+If you’d like to support others as a Peer Supporter,apply here.

 What is a Community-Led Safe Space?